 PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

-PubNative GmbH, Greifswalder str.
-212, 10405 Berlin, Germany (”PubNative”) operates a mobile ad publishing platform fully focused on native advertising (the “Platform”).
+PubNative GmbH, Greifswalder Str.
+212, 10405 Berlin, Germany (”PubNative”) operates a native-first mobile ad publishing platform (the “Platform”).
 Advertisers use PubNative to distribute advertising throughout PubNative’s publisher network.

-1.2 Specific terms of related to the serving of advertisements such as for example budget, territory, term, inventory, block list and others are agreed through the options available on the Platform or by way of insertion order (“IO”).
+1.2 Specific terms related to the serving of advertisements such as for example budget, territory, term, inventory, block list and others are agreed through the options available on the Platform or by way of insertion order (“IO”) or email.

-1.3 From time to time, the parties may agree on and/or modify certain terms in writing (email sufficient).
-Such changes and modifications are agreed if one party proposes a change and the other party confirms it unconditionally.
+1.3 From time to time, the parties may agree on and/or modify certain terms in writing.
+Such changes and modifications are agreed if signed by authorized representatives of both parties.
 They become effective (a) once the party having to implement the change confirms it has done so to the other party or (b) upon expiry of the agreed Out Clause period (see section 2.8 below), whichever is earlier.

-1.5 By using PubNative’s services, you declare that you accept these T&C and the fact that no other terms and conditions apply.
-If you do not agree to these T&C, you cannot use the PubNative service.
-A binding contract about the use of the PubNative service in accordance with these T&C is closed when PubNative following your registration either sends a confirmation note (email sufficient), or when you and PubNative sign an IO, or when PubNative starts serving advertising to Publisher, whichever is earlier.
+1.6 By using the Services, you declare that you accept these T&C and the fact that no other terms and conditions apply.
+If you do not agree to these T&C, you cannot use the Services.
+A binding contract about the use of the Services in accordance with these T&C is closed when PubNative following your registration either sends a confirmation note (email sufficient), or when you and PubNative sign an IO, or when PubNative starts serving advertising to Publisher, whichever is earlier.

 2.1 “Creatives” means advertising materials that may contain texts, graphics, images, sounds, videos, any other content or links to the aforementioned.
 Creatives contain tracking means such as for example ad tags, pixels or others which are used to identify the relevant source of traffic.
 Creatives have to be used as delivered and must not be altered or modified unless with PubNative’s prior approval in writing.

 2.3 “Specs”, i.e. all specifications related to the distribution of advertisements such as for example term, targeting requirements, revenue sharing and pricing, maximum budget, traffic restrictions and others as agreed from time to time are material terms of this Agreement.
 Traffic that is not strictly compliant with the Specs will not be remunerated.
-If you are an Agency, you are fully responsible for the compliance of your sub-publishers with the Specs and all other terms of this Agreement.
+If you are a Mediator, you are fully responsible for the compliance of the parties connected to your Publisher Network with the Specs and all other terms of this Agreement.

 2.4 PubNative grants you the limited, worldwide, royalty-free, non-assignable and non-exclusive right to use the Creatives for the contractual purpose of placing them in the agreed types of advertising space only.
-If you are an Agency, this includes the right to pass the Creatives on to your sub-publishers.
+If you are a Mediator, this includes the right to pass the Creatives on to the parties connected to your Publisher Network.
 Furthermore, PubNative grants you a limited, worldwide, royalty-free, non-assignable and non-exclusive license to use the PubNative APIs solely for the purposes of this Agreement.
 You must not modify, adapt, redistribute, decompile, reverse engineer, disassemble, or create derivative works of the PubNative APIs or any part thereof.
 All rights not granted to you are expressly reserved by PubNative.

 2.5 Your right to store any data received from PubNative terminates automatically as soon as such data has served the contractually agreed purpose unless and to the extent that you have a right to store such data for a longer period under applicable law.